-The waterproofness of the entire jacket is measured.
+We measure the waterproofness of the entire jacket.

-The waterproofness of this fabric is 10,000mm Schmerbers: this means that it resists the pressure exerted by a 10,000mm water column (ISO standard test).
+The waterproofness of this fabric is 10,000 mm Schmerber: this means it resists the pressure exerted by a 10,000 mm water column (ISO standard test).

-The jacket has also been validated via a shower test reproducing storm conditions, i.e. 100 L of water/sqm/hour for 3 hours.
+This jacket was also validated via a shower test reproducing the conditions of a thunderstorm, ie 100 L of water/M2/hour for 3 hours.

 To learn more, full details can be found here: